mingming-fan/EyelidGesturesDetection/README.md

 1. For the first-time user, the eyelid gesture classifier needs to be trained.
 Complete the first three steps shown in the app landing user interface (UI): "Step 1: Eye Detection Checking", "Step 2: Eyelid State Training", "Step 3: Eyelid Gesture Training".

-   * You only need to train the model once only.
+   * Hint:You only need to train the model once only.

 2. Click "Step 1: Eye Detection Checking" to check whether the app detects your eyes or not.
 You would see the real-time detection result overlay on the front-facing camera stream.
 Try to close an eyelid and see whether it detects the number of open eyes correctly or not.